How do you prepare my placenta?

 If there was meconium can I still get my placenta encapsulated?

 Yes!
 Meconium staining is typically on the fetal side of the placenta, membranes and umbilical cord.
 We should have no problem removing it and continuing on with your encapsulation.
 Each placenta has two layers to the amniotic sac.
 The chorion is the thicker layer that is physically attached to the bulk tissue of the placenta.
 The amnion is the second layer which is thin, fragile, see-through and is the portion that directly holds the fluids in.
 This is the layer that is directly touching the baby.
 When the baby passes meconium in utero, the thick, sticky substance adheres to the membranes and umbilical cord.
 We can actually pull back the amnion layer of the amniotic sac, which would remove all of the meconium from the fetal side of the placenta.
 If there is still meconium staining, simple water will not fully remove it.
 We will then gently rub or soak the placenta with a small amount of apple cider vinegar to remove it, rinsing it off before it is prepared.
 If the placenta, even after soaking still appears to be severely stained we will not go through with encapsulation.
-You would be notified and entitled to a partial refund.

 What are the contraindications for placenta encapsulation?
 What would prevent me from consuming my placenta?